Email the following documents, in Word format, to [[lmgrim, Lisa Grimes]] by that time:

 What is the campus application process?

-The pre-application is due to the Charles Center by 12 noon on Wednesday, December 11, 2013.
-This consists of the two essays, a Banner transcript, and a completed questionnaire.
-Applicants will be assigned to PSAs to continue working on their applications over winter break.
-Complete applications (including letters of recommendation, official W&M transcripts including Fall 2013 grades, and high school transcripts if necessary) are due at 12 noon on Wednesday January 22, 2014.
+The pre-application is due to the Charles Center by 12 noon on December 1.
+This consists of drafts of the two required essays, a Banner transcript, and a completed questionnaire.
+Applicants will be assigned to Peer Scholarship Advisors to continue working on their applications over winter break.
+Complete applications (including letters of recommendation, official W&M transcripts including Fall 2016 grades, and high school transcripts if necessary) are due at 12 noon on Monday January 16, 2017.
 Interviews follow.

 What are the Boren Essays?

 The essays are the most important part of the application.
-Each essay should be no more than 6,000 characters, not including spaces.
+Each essay has a maximum length of 800 words.
 Essays should be single spaced, except when spaces separate paragraphs.

 Please discuss the following points in one integrated essay, giving equal attention to each point:

-- Describe how the country, language, and study abroad program you selected will help you achieve your career goals, including your plans to fulfill the service requirement.
+- Describe how the country, language, and overseas program you selected will help you achieve your career goals, including your plans to fulfill the service requirement.
+If appropriate, you may also include relevant past academic, extracurricular, volunteer, internship, and professional experience.
+Be specific.

 Essay Two: Study Abroad Program Description (both the preferred and alternate programs, if applicable)